Gamadadi

 Gamadadi is a town located in Akko Local Government Area, Gombe State, Nigeria.
 Gamadadi is around 24 km / 15 mi away from Gombe's capital.
-About 404 kilometers, or 251 miles, separate Gamadadi from Abuja, the capital of Nigeria.
+About 404 kilometres or 251 miles, separate Gamadadi from Abuja, the capital of Nigeria.

 The Postcode of the area is 771104.

 Climate

-The weather in Gamadadi is steady, with partly cloudy skies throughout the dry season and miserable, overcast wet season.
-The average annual temperature is from 22 to 27degrees Fahrenheit, with relatively little variation below or beyond 103 degrees.
+The weather in Gamadadi is steady, with partly cloudy skies throughout the parched, dry season and miserable, overcast wet season.